 Here's what I look like with no makeup on and my skin freshly washed, in case you were wondering.
 You can also see videos of my on my YouTube channel with no makeup, since I almost always start them with makeup-free skin.

 3. Deep clean.
 Once each week I'll do a deep cleansing mask.
 I haven't found one that I'm crazy about, so I just experiment with different ones.
 I usually just pick up various mud masks at the store and test them out.
 If you've tried one that you love, let me know!
 I also use the Biore Pore Strips on my nose once every week.
-Oh, and about once each month I’ll use the DERMAFLASH if my face starts looking too fuzzy.
+Oh, and about once each month I'll use the DERMAFLASH if my face starts looking too fuzzy.

 4. Clean makeup applicators.
 I wash my brushes weekly–or the very least once every 2 weeks.
 Whatever you apply your foundation with you should wash that every day.
 I have a dupe beautyblender (this Real Techniques one) that I clean with Dawn dishwashing detergent, and I have a real beautyblender that I clean with the cleaning solution that came with it.
 (As I've mentioned many times on this site, there's no need to pay for the more expensive beautyblender when the Real Techniques one works just as well — or better!)

 5. Drink water.
 My mom always tells me I have to keep my skin hydrated and makes me drink lots of water, so I take a bottle of water to school with me each day and I'll drink water throughout the day.

 1. No touching.
-I used to constantly pick at my face and touch my face, but the dermatologist told me to stop.
+I used to constantly pick at and touch my face, but the dermatologist told me to stop.
 Your hands are almost always dirty and they'll transfer bacteria and dirt to your face.
 Seriously–stop touching your face!!
 If you have to, at least make sure your hands are clean.
 (I don't even hold my phone against my face when I'm talking on it, bc I noticed I used to break out a lot on the side of my face and finally figured out that's what it was from.)